 So today’s list is a combination of small tasks that will keep your organized, quick wins that will cross off long put-off errands, and ideas to ensure you add some leisure to your life.

 One of my most popular posts has been ‘10 Things to Do in January to Keep Your Organized All Year’.
-This post is kind of a part 2 to that one, but with the focus on EASY.
+This post is kind of a part 2 to that one (yet it can be undertaken at any time during the year) and with the focus on EASY.

 1. Plan your goals for the year – for the home, for your work, for your leisure time.
 Break them down by cost and bite sized steps, then put them on the calendar.

 2. Time block your schedule.
 If it doesn’t fit on the calendar, it will never fit in your day.